Words or terms defined in § 5.1-1 of the Code of Virginia are incorporated by reference. The following words and terms when used in this

 5. The take-off or landing of an unmanned aircraft by a commercial operator done as a part of the response to an emergency declared by the Governor or a local emergency declared pursuant to the laws of the Commonwealth; or

-6. The take-off or landing of unmanned aircraft by employees and agents of a political subdivision on the political subdivision's lands.
+6. The take-off or landing of unmanned aircraft by employees and agents of a political subdivision on that political subdivision's lands.

-B. No political subdivision's local regulation enacted pursuant to the authority in this chapter shall apply to take-offs and landings on the vehicular travel portions of public highways or streets.
+B. No political subdivision's local regulation enacted pursuant to the authority in this chapter shall apply to take-offs and landings on the vehicular travel portions of public highways or streets or to rights of ways adjacent to travel portions of the highways or streets.